-2. Use the DCS51's numeric key pad to turn functions on and off.
+Use the DCS50's numeric/symbol key pad to turn functions on and off.
 For example, to turn the head light on, press the LAMP/0 key.
 Press the LAMP/0 key again to turn it off.

-17.1.1 Function 0 (F0) Headlights Forward and Reverse
+17.1.1 Function 0 (F0)

 Press the LAMP/0 key to toggle F0 between on and off.
 Each time the LAMP/0 key is pressed while in function mode, Function 0, also called F0 will change from off to on or vice-versa.
 On locos with reversing head lamps and back up lamps, the head lamp or back up lamp in your loco will come on depending on the direction of travel of the loco.
 Function 0 is most often used to turn on/off the head light/back up light but can be set up for other functions as well (See your Decoder Manual for more information).
-It can be used as two functions.

-17.1.2 Functions 1, 4, 5, 6, 7, 8 & 9
+17.1.2 Functions 1, 4, 5, 6, 7, & 8

-Press the number key on the numeric keypad that corresponds with the function number you want turn on/off.
+Press the number/symbol key on the numeric keypad that corresponds with the function number you want turn on/off.
 The function will toggle between on and off each time you press the number key.